-I am not naive to think that we are the only community facing all these ups-and-downs, but we definitely differentiate ourselves when we are talking about authenticity, transparency, quality, and being professional in getting the right coverage for the right products.
+I am not naive to think that we are the only tribe facing all these ups-and-downs, but we definitely differentiate ourselves when we are talking about authenticity, transparency, quality, and being professional in getting the right coverage for the right products.

 Here I go: